Emergent Organization and Polarization due to Active Fluctuations

-\paragraph{Onset of Motility Induced Phase Separation (MIPS).---} The origin of MIPS can be understood at the mean field level from an effective density dependence of activity~\cite{Tailleur2008PRL,Bialke2013EPL,Cates2015MIPS}.
-Namely, if active particles slow down fast enough when reaching dense regions, a positive feedback loop leads to a linear instability of homogeneous systems which marks the onset of phase separation.
-As the above derivation considers general spatial dependencies of the model parameters, it allows us to study how active fluctuations can influence the onset of MIPS.
-Imposing that the spatial dependency of the speed moments are due to their variation with the local particle density, Eq.~\eqref{eq_J_quadratic} reduces to $\bm J = -D_{\rm eff}(\rho)\nabla\rho$, where the effective mean field diffusivity reads
+\paragraph{Motility Induced Phase Separation (MIPS).---} The origin of MIPS can be understood at the mean field level from a mapping to a dynamics with quorum sensing interactions, where the particles' motility effectively depends on their local density~\cite{Cates2015MIPS,Bialke2013EPL}.
+In the case where active particles slow down sufficiently fast as they reach denser regions, homogeneous systems may indeed undergo an instability which marks the onset of phase separation.
+As the above derivation considers general spatial dependencies of the model parameters, it allows us to study how active fluctuations can trigger or influence the onset of MIPS.
+Here, we assume $\rho$ to be sufficiently large such that its fluctuations can be neglected~\cite{Solon2015EPJE}.
+Consequently, we consider Eq.~\eqref{eq_J_quadratic} with all coefficients being functions of $\varrho \equiv \int\rmd^d\bm r'\, K(|\bm r - \bm r'|)\rho(\bm r')$, where $K$ is a (normalized) short-ranged interaction kernel.
+Expanding $\varrho$ in the gradients of $\rho$, the active noise dynamics with quorum sensing interactions maps to Active Model B (AMB)~\cite{Wittkowski2014AMB}, such that the current in~\eqref{eq_J_quadratic} can be formally written as $\bm J = - \rho M(\varrho) \nabla \psi(\rho)$ where the generalized chemical potential is given by $\psi(\rho) = f'(\rho) - \kappa(\rho)\nabla^2\rho$.
+The expressions of the coefficients $f(\rho)$ and $\kappa(\rho)$, as well as details on the derivation, are given in Appendix B.

-and where primes denote derivatives with respect to $\rho$.
-A homogeneous system at density $\bar{\rho}$ is thus linearly unstable to small wavenumber perturbations whenever $D_{\rm eff}(\bar{\rho}) < 0$, which for large $\alpha$ and small $D_t$ imposes $\bar{\rho}\langle v \rangle' < - \langle v \rangle$~\cite{Tailleur2008PRL,Cates2015MIPS}.
-However, in the presence of active fluctuations this condition is in general not necessary, as the sign of $D_{\rm eff}(\bar{\rho})$ depends on the second speed moment.
-We moreover note that, in contrast with constant speed ABPs, the rotational diffusivity $D_r$ may influence the emergence of MIPS through the coefficient $\alpha$.
+We deduce that a homogeneous system at density $\br$ is linearly unstable to small wavenumber perturbations whenever $f''(\br) < 0$.
+In the limiting cases of large active force and noise, we find that this condition translates to